When can we register? When does the season begin?

 What are the residency requirements?

 All players must reside within our boundaries or they must attend a school that is within our boundaries.
+Our league is open to players residing or attending a school in zip codes 85226 and 85224.
 Here is the link to the official Little League league finder.
 A copy of a Birth Certificate and proof of residency is required at time of tryouts for those registering online.
 Contact league officials for grandfather exemptions.

 Where are games and practices played?